supreetsingh10/supreetsingh10/README.md

 Hi, I am Supreet.
 Welcome to my repo.
 I am committed to become a great musician and a great software engineer.
 I love the opensource communities, and I love how they have shaped the entire ecosystem in tech.
-I owe my career in tech to Vim, Neovim, PopOs, Manjaro and zsh.
-These are some of the projects that have always inspired me.
+I owe my career in tech to Vim, Neovim, PopOs, and Manjaro.

 I am currently studying the internals of the Linux Kernel, Rust and C++.